awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-tagging.md

 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/amazon-mq/latest/developer-guide/amazon-mq-tagging.html)

-This tagging scheme allows you to group two state machines performing related tasks in the same cost center, while tagging an unrelated broker with a different cost allocation tag\.
+This tagging scheme allows you to group two brokers performing related tasks in the same cost center, while tagging an unrelated broker with a different cost allocation tag\.

 ## Managing Tags in the Amazon MQ Console<a name="tagging-manage-console"></a>